Inside: How to show kindness to dads with this Father’s Day card and free printable. Hint: it’s not another tie or mug.

 How to Use the My Daddy Is Poem:

-1. Download and print out the Daddy is Poem (download button is below).
+1. Download and print out the Daddy is Poem (or any of the versions of it!) (download button is below).

 We printed it on cardstock so it was hearty and wouldn’t tear easily.